-The total amount of all IPPU emissions in Tokelau in 2018 was 0.25 kt $CO_2$ -e.
-They contributed 6.9 per cent to the total emissions from Tokelau and 0.0003 per cent to New Zealand's gross emissions including Tokelau.
-The biggest contributor to the total IPPU HFC emissions is Stationary air conditioning followed by Domestic refrigeration, with 68.0 per cent and 17.8 per cent of IPPU emissions from Tokelau, respectively.
-Figure 8.3.1 shows emission trends in the IPPU sector by category for Tokelau.
+The total amount of all IPPU emissions in Tokelau in 2017 was 0.3 kt CO2-e.
+They contributed 10.4 per cent to the total emissions from Tokelau and 0.0004 per cent to New Zealand's gross emissions including Tokelau.
+The biggest contributor to the total IPPU HFC emissions is Stationary air conditioning followed by Domestic refrigeration, with 69.0 per cent and 16.5 per cent of IPPU emissions from Tokelau, respectively.